On regularity of profinite isomorphisms between cusped hyperbolic 3-manifolds and the $A$-polynomial: Introduction

 \subsection{Regularity and peripheral regularity}

-The first part of this paper characterizes a useful feature of isomorphisms between the profinite completion of the fundamental groups of hyperbolic 3-manifolds.
-The notion of regularity for a profinite isomorphism was first introduced by Boileau--Friedl \cite{BF19}. \begin{definition} Let $G$ and $H$ be two groups.
+The first part of this paper characterizes a special feature of isomorphisms between the profinite completion of the fundamental groups of hyperbolic 3-manifolds.
+The notion of regularity for a profinite isomorphism was first introduced by Boileau--Friedl \cite{BF19}. \begin{definition} Let $G$ and $H$ be two (finitely generated) groups.
 An isomorphism $f:\widehat{G}\to \widehat{H}$ is called {\em regular} if the induced isomorphism $\widehat{\ab{G}}\to \widehat{\ab{H}}$ is the profinite completion of an isomorphism $\ab{G}\to \ab{H}$, where `$\mathrm{ab}$' denotes the abelianization. \end{definition}

 In the study of profinite rigidity among 3-manifold groups, peripheral subgroups in 3-manifold groups plays an important role.
 A related notion named peripheral regularity was introduced by the author in \cite{Xu24a,Xu24b}. \begin{definition} Let $M$ and $N$ be compact 3-manifolds with incompressible toral boundaries, and let $f:\widehat{\pi_1M}\to \widehat{\pi_1N}$ be an isomorphism.